Maritime Transport Act 1994

 You could also call this:

-"Breaking the law by using a ship without the right marine protection papers"
+"Breaking the law by not having the right marine protection papers for a ship"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.